 Funding for public housing largely comes from a diversity of sources that determine the rent level for the units.
 A public investment bank (Caisse des Depots et Consignations) provides low-cost loans with interest rates set by the government (Livret A).
 In addition to funds from national and local governments, employers are required to contribute 0.45% of their payroll—a policy dating back to 1943.
 This mechanism has delivered a stable and reliable source of funding for developing and managing public housing.
 In exchange, employers have been associated with the commissions used to allocate public housing and their employees can have priority under certain circumstances.

-Since 1948, substantial public resources have been allocated to support the private rental sector in the form of universal rental assistance.
+Since 1948, substantial public resources have been allocated to support the private rental sector in the form of universal rental assistance (APL or Aide Personnalisee au Logement).
 The amount of rental assistance varies based on income, household size, and the location of the unit.
-Some forms of rental assistance depend on whether the landlord received tax advantages in exchange for agreeing to rent at below-market rates (APL or Aide Personnalisee au Logement).
 As of 2020, the budget for the APL was $15.5 billion.
 By comparison, the budget in the U.S. for tenant-based rental assistance was $23.9 billion, with a population that is five times larger than France.
 About half of renter households received rental assistance in 2018, with benefits covering between one-third and one-half of their rent.